-The concept of the organization as a system was extended by Emery (1959) and his Tavistock Institute colleagues (Trist et al, 1963) into the socio-technical model of organizations.
+The concept of the organization as a system was extended by the Tavistock Institute researchers into the socio-technical model of organizations.
 The basic principle of this model is that in any system of organization, technical or task aspects are interrelated with the human or social aspects.
-The emphasis is on interrelationships between, on the one hand, the technical processes of transformation carried out within the organization and, on the other hand, the organization of work groups and the management structures of the enterprise.
+The emphasis is on interrelationships between, on the one hand, the technical processes of transformation carried out within the organization, and, on the other, the organization of work groups and the management structures of the enterprise.
 This approach avoided the humanistic generalizations of the behavioural scientists without falling into the trap of treating the organization as a machine.